UKHomeOfficeForms/hof/README.md

 });
 ```

-The previous contrived example is all that is needed to start a service with HOF-boostrap.
+The previous contrived example is all that is needed to start a service with HOF-bootstrap.
 Although in reality, you might want to [customise more of the configuration](#options).

 **Important:** This example would not be very useful because it does not define what `fields` the bootstrap function should use.
 See the [section on Routes](#routes) for guidance.